Survivor Series (2005)

-The 2005 Survivor Series was the 19th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
-The event took place on November 27, 2005, at the Joe Louis Arena in Detroit, Michigan and consisted of six professional wrestling matches.
-This is the third event to take place in Detroit since the events in 1991 and 1999.
+The 2005 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the 19th annual Survivor Series and took place on November 27, 2005, at the Joe Louis Arena in Detroit, Michigan, held for wrestlers from the promotion's Raw and SmackDown! brand divisions.
+This was the third Survivor Series to take place in Detroit after the 1991 and 1999 events.

+Six matches were contested at the event.
 In the first of two main event matches, WWE Champion John Cena defeated Kurt Angle to retain his title.
 The second main event was an interpromotional 5-on-5 Survivor Series match, in which Team SmackDown!
 (Batista, Rey Mysterio, John "Bradshaw" Layfield (JBL), Bobby Lashley, and Randy Orton) defeated Team Raw (Shawn Michaels, Kane, The Big Show, Carlito, and Chris Masters) after Orton last eliminated Michaels.
 In another match, Triple H defeated Ric Flair in a Last Man Standing match.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by World Wrestling Entertainment (WWE) since 1987.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
 In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2005 event was the 19th event in the Survivor Series chronology and featured wrestlers from the Raw and SmackDown! brands.
+The 2005 event was the 19th Survivor Series and featured wrestlers from the Raw and SmackDown! brands.
 It was scheduled to be held on November 27, 2005, at the Joe Louis Arena in Detroit, Michigan.